h3xDum/ctf_writeups/Cymulate_CTF/README.md

   as the previous  bin_bin_bin && bin_bin, although it handles the validation diffrently
   (added comments && changed var names to easier read)
   <img src="./screenshots/bin_flow.png" width="700" height="400">
   so this is the flow of this validation section
+  * malloc   -> allocate space (the size of bytes returned by ftell on "flag.zip")
+  * fread    -> read the bytes from flag.zip into the newly created heap memory from malloc
+  * shuffle  -> in-depth look later
+  * memcpy   -> essentially copying the encrypted bytes from the data section
+  * validate -> in depth look later